Employee engagement is paramount to business success. But it has always presented two baffling problems:

 Here’s how Managers can apply the SCARF Model in the workplace

 Dr Rock is a neuroscientist lucky enough to have the perfect name for an Elvis tribute band if he ever fancies a change of scene.
 He helps people and businesses apply neuroscientific research to the workplace.
 To this end, he co-founded the Neuroleadership Institute and lectures at universities like Oxford.

+Rock developed the SCARF Model back in 2008.
 It provides insights from the world of neuroscience to help you understand the conditions needed to engage employees.
-It will help you unwrap the mystery surrounding engagement so you can more clearly perceive what’s actually needed to engage your workforce, and in turn, impact your business.
+It will help you unwrap the mystery surrounding engagement.
+This will help you discern what’s actually needed to engage your workforce, and in turn, impact your business.